othaderek/DesignPatterns/README.md

 By doing so, these patterns increase flexibility in carrying out communication.

 ### Strategy
-This is when class behavior or algorithm can be changed at run time by encapsulating it inside of a it's own class.
+This is when class behavior or algorithm can be changed at run time by encapsulating it inside its own class.

 Consider this example.
-You have a Duck superclass and a bunch of ducks that inherit from it.
-They inherit it's behavior/methods, like quack which is great.
+You have a Duck superclass, and a bunch of ducks that inherit from it.
+They inherit its behavior/methods, like quack which is great.
 THey have to implemement the quack method in each sub class.
-But now we want to be able to give every duck that can fly a fly method.
+Now we want to be able to give every duck that can fly a fly method.
 Well we add the fly method to the duck superclass and implement it everywhere else.
 The problem is that what if we had a rubber duck sub class?
 Well that subclass shouldn't be able to fly?
 So how do we deal with that?

 If I want to be able to give some but not all subclasses some behavior we could use the strategy pattern.

-Lets take another example.
-Say we have a social media application and we want it to connect to a friend on all social media platforms.
+Let's take another example.
+Say we have a social media application, and we want it to connect to a friend on all social media platforms.
 I would have to implement some connectTo behavior for each social media platform that they are on.
 This is a perfect time to use the strategy pattern.

 Let's start by creating a context